-Synoptic Text is pleased to have received a Five-Star rating for one of its publications, A Sketch of Francis McGee Thompson, a Founder of Montana.
+Synoptic Text is pleased to be receiving Five-Star ratings for one of its publications, A Sketch of Francis McGee Thompson, a Founder of Montana.
+As of this writing, the Sketch has received three ratings, each of them Five Stars, and one very positive review.

 The Sketch is a slender and fast-reading little volume about a very surprising man.
 For someone we never heard of, he sure was in the middle of many exciting and important events in the founding of Montana.
 Rich Aarstand, Senior Archivist at the Montana Historical Society says, “Perhaps no single pioneer left such a lasting mark on Montana as Francis M. Thompson.